johnnycapra/SQL-Challenge/README.md

 # SQL-Challenge

-# Background
+## Background

-It’s been two weeks since you were hired as a new data engineer at Pewlett Hackard (a fictional company).
-Your first major task is to do a research project about people whom the company employed during the 1980s and 1990s.
-All that remains of the employee database from that period are six CSV files.
+Welcome to the SQL-Challenge!
+In this project, you will be working as a data engineer at Pewlett Hackard, a fictional company.
+Your primary task is to conduct a research project focusing on employees from the 1980s and 1990s using the company's historical employee database, which is stored in six CSV files.

-For this project, you’ll design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.
-That is, you’ll perform data modeling, data engineering, and data analysis, respectively.
+Your mission includes designing tables to store data from these CSV files, importing the data into a SQL database, and then performing data analysis.
+The project is divided into three main parts: data modeling, data engineering, and data analysis.

-# Instructions
+## Instructions
-This Challenge is divided into three parts: data modeling, data engineering, and data analysis.

-# Data Modeling
+### Data Modeling

-Inspect the CSV files, and then sketch an Entity Relationship Diagram of the tables.
-To create the sketch, feel free to use a tool like QuickDBDLinks to an external site..
+1. Inspect the CSV files and create an Entity Relationship Diagram (ERD) for the tables.
+You can use tools like QuickDBD for creating the sketch.

-# Data Engineering
+### Data Engineering

-Use the provided information to create a table schema for each of the six CSV files.
-Be sure to do the following:
+2. Utilize the provided information to create a table schema for each of the six CSV files.
+Ensure to:

-Remember to specify the data types, primary keys, foreign keys, and other constraints.
+   - Specify data types, primary keys, foreign keys, and other constraints.

-For the primary keys, verify that the column is unique.
-Otherwise, create a composite keyLinks to an external site., which takes two primary keys to uniquely identify a row.
+   - Verify uniqueness for primary keys or create composite keys when necessary.

-Be sure to create the tables in the correct order to handle the foreign keys.
+   - Create tables in the correct order to handle foreign keys.

-Import each CSV file into its corresponding SQL table.
+   - Import each CSV file into its corresponding SQL table.

-HINT -
-To avoid errors, import the data in the same order as the corresponding tables got created.
-And, remember to account for the headers when doing the imports.
+   **Hint:** Import data in the same order as table creation, and account for headers during imports.

-# Data Analysis
+### Data Analysis

+3. Execute the following queries to derive valuable insights from the database:

-List the employee number, last name, first name, sex, and salary of each employee.
+   - List the employee number, last name, first name, sex, and salary of each employee.

-List the first name, last name, and hire date for the employees who were hired in 1986.
+   - List the first name, last name, and hire date for employees hired in 1986.

-List the manager of each department along with their department number, department name, employee number, last name, and first name.
+   - List the manager of each department with their department number, department name, employee number, last name, and first name.

-List the department number for each employee along with that employee’s employee number, last name, first name, and department name.
+   - List the department number for each employee along with their employee number, last name, first name, and department name.

-List first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B.
+   - List the first name, last name, and sex of employees named Hercules with last names starting with B.

-List each employee in the Sales department, including their employee number, last name, and first name.
+   - List each employee in the Sales department with their employee number, last name, and first name.

-List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.
+   - List each employee in the Sales and Development departments with their employee number, last name, first name, and department name.

-List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).
+   - List the frequency counts, in descending order, of all employee last names.